Elaine Peacock: 2023–present

 Ahead of Christmas, Elaine stumbles upon a recording of Cindy confessing to David Wicks (Michael French) of her affair with Junior, captured on the same device used for the bird songs recorded by Freddie and Anna.
 Confronting Cindy, Elaine gives her an ultimatum, confess the affair to George and the family or risk the recording being played publicly.
 After George reflects on the challenges of the year, Elaine has a change of heart but insists Cindy leave Walford and sever all ties with George.
 When Cindy is blackmailed by Elaine, Cindy hatches a plan to get Ian to move to France with her to avoid the affair being exposed, Ian reluctantly agrees and they decide to spend their last Christmas in Walford; however, the recording is then stolen by an unknown assailant.
 Christmas Day arrives and Cindy asks Elaine if the recording has been found but she tells her that it has not.
 Cindy begs for Elaine to work together to stop the affair from being exposed, but she declines.
-The recording is revealed to have been retrieved by Lauren and is later played on the speakers at the Vic, exposing Cindy’s affair with Junior.
+The recording is revealed to have been retrieved by Lauren and is later played on the speakers at The Queen Vic, exposing Cindy's affair with Junior.
 In the aftermath of the reveal, George slips to Elaine that he still sees Cindy as his wife as they discuss the revelation of the affair.
-Shortly afterwards, Elaine orders George to leave the Vic, leaving their newly married life in doubt.
+Shortly afterwards, Elaine orders George to leave The Queen Vic, leaving their newly married life in doubt.
 After Cindy is left for dead by an unknown assailant following the affair reveal, Elaine aids George before she heads to the hospital.
 The pair later reconcile.

-Despite their reconciliation, Elaine remains plagued by paranoia, convinced that George doesn’t truly love her.
+Despite their reconciliation, Elaine remains plagued by paranoia, convinced that George does not truly love her.
 Tensions escalate when Junior reveals that George shared a kiss with his ex-wife, Sabrina, during a recent encounter.
-Hurt and disillusioned, Elaine is further unsettled after Drew Peacock returns to Walford and urges her not to settle for being someone’s support act.
-Spurred on by Drew’s words, Elaine has an affair and confesses to George the following day, leading to their split.
-Determined to keep the Vic, Elaine draws a line in the sand, and the former couple soon go to war.
-The emotional strain takes its toll, and Elaine collapses, ending up in hospital.
-On her return to the Square, she tells Linda that she’s ready to sell the Vic, admitting that being a mother means more to her than being a landlady.
+Hurt and disillusioned, Elaine is further unsettled after Drew Peacock returns to Walford and urges her not to settle for being someone's support act.
+Spurred on by Drew's words, Elaine has an affair and confesses to George the following day, leading to their split.
+Determined to keep The Queen Vic, Elaine draws a line in the sand, and the former couple soon go to war.
+The emotional strain takes its toll, and Elaine collapses and suffers a heart attack.
+On her return to the Square, she tells Linda that she is ready to sell The Queen Vic, admitting that being a mother means more to her than being a landlady.

-Elaine initially rents the Vic out to Kat Moon (Jessie Wallace), and Alfie, and the two parties exchange residences rather an immediate sell but later do.
+Elaine initially rents The Queen Vic out to Alfie and Kat Moon (Jessie Wallace), and the two parties exchange residences rather an immediate sell but later do.
 Struggling to adjust without the pub, Elaine notices Cindy having difficulties managing The Prince Albert, the local gay bar.
 She offers her assistance, and after proving effective in the role, Cindy invites her to become co-manager - a position Elaine promptly accepts.